mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Individual components of various drafts of the MLS protocol have been analyzed in isolation and with differing adversarial models, for example, {{BBR18}},
 {{ACDT19}}, {{ACCKKMPPWY19}}, {{AJM20}}, {{ACJM20}}, and {{AHKM21}} analyze the
-ratcheting tree as the sub-protocol of MLS that facilitates key agreement, while
+ratcheting tree as the sub-protocol of MLS that facilitates key agreement,
-{{BCK21}} analyzes the key derivation paths in the ratchet tree and key schedule.
+{{WPBB22}} analyzes the sub-protocol of MLS for group state agreement and authentication, while {{BCK21}} analyzes the key derivation paths in the ratchet tree and key schedule.
 Finally, {{CHK21}} analyzes the authentication and cross-group healing guarantees provided by MLS.